JaiveerBains/syslog-ng/README.md

   * classify and structure logs with built-in parsers (csv-parser(), db-parser(), kv-parser(), ...)
   * normalize, crunch, and process logs as they flow through the system
-  * hand over messages for further processing using message queues (like [AMQP](http://www.amqp.org/)), files or databases (like [PostgreSQL](http://www.postgresql.org/) or [MongoDB](http://www.mongodb.org/)), and
+  * hand over messages for further processing using the message queues (like [AMQP](http://www.amqp.org/)), files or databases (like [PostgreSQL](http://www.postgresql.org/) or [MongoDB](http://www.mongodb.org/)), and